 The most valuable thing about being in a learning community was the ability to learn and connect the different subjects together to gain a more complete understanding of all subjects.

 Faculty collaborate to create common themes, assignments, and interactive projects.
 Students work together, support one another, and foster the success of their peers.

 Being part of a Learning Community allows students to grow and learn as part of smaller social and academic communities within the larger Ohlone College setting.

+The online and printed class schedules indicate the classes that are a part of a Learning Community.
 Make sure that you register for every class in the Learning Community; you’ll receive an error message if you don’t register for all of the classes in the Learning Community.

 The learning community has given me confidence enough to be comfortable in myself and want more than I did before.